emon-swe-sust/SuperTuxCart-analysis/README.md

 # Gameplay Telemetry Collection for SuperTuxKart

-This project extends the SuperTuxKart (STK) codebase to collect fine-grained gameplay telemetry data for analyzing frustration/difficulties levels across different tracks and difficulty settings.
-The modifications allow automatic logging of player inputs, kart state, track metadata, and positional information during gameplay.
+The goal of this exercise is to extract gameplay telemetry from SuperTuxKart, compute data-driven frustration indicators, and analyze which tracks tend to produce higher frustration.
+The analysis uses only racing sessions played manually under different tracks and difficulty settings.
+This report describes how the gameplay telemetry was collected, how the frustration score was constructed, and the insights obtained from track-based analysis

 ---